 Applications due May 2nd, for grants to be used in Fall

-Applications due May 2nd, for grants to be used Summer
+Applications due May 2nd, for grants to be used summer only.

-Reimbursable Funds.
-For writing-related travel, speakers, resources (books, software, equipment, etc.).
-Up to $2,500 in reimbursable related expenses.
+This grant supports faculty in expenses for writing-related travel, speakers, and resources (books, software, equipment, etc.).
+Up to $2,500.

 When applying for a grant, please complete the CWE Grant Cover Sheet along with the outlined information specific to the type of grant for which you are applying (information is below in the Grant Proposal Outline).
 Once you have completed both the cover sheet as well as your proposal, please email both to the CWE Program Assistant, Malinda Spencer.